Hanna Hopko: International Centre for Ukrainian Victory

+In 2019 Hanna Hopko with other leaders established the ANTS National Interests Advocacy Network to form Ukraine’s 2030 vision and assist the next generation of Ukrainian politicians in achieving it.
+Organisation's aim is to fully prepare for NATO and EU membership by 2030, and to share this experience at the regional level.
+These objects will be accomplished by implementing and promoting necessary reforms, fighting corruption, especially in the face of Ukrainian oligarchs, and countering russian aggression in its hybrid form.

 Political career

 During the parliamentary elections following the EuroMaidan revolution, Hopko headed the list of the Samopomich (of Self Reliance) Party, and was elected to the Parliament of Ukraine, where she was appointed chair of the Foreign Affairs Committee on 4 December 2014.

-Hopko was one of a group of young MPs who rode the 2014 revolutionary wave of youth into the upper echelons of Ukrainian politics.
-The group's supporters considered them less corruptible, as they weren't part of the country's old elite networks that consisted mostly of men who'd gained wealth and power through backdoor deals after the fall of Communism.
+Hopko represented a new generation of young and reputable decision-makers in Ukrainian Parliament from the civil society representatives with ambitious reform agenda and who did not have a corrupt and communist background.

 Supporting the ratification of the Rome Statute of the International Criminal Court, Hopko stated: "It is a demonstration of readiness to build a rule-of-law state in which it is possible to punish for crimes against humanity and genocide."

-On 31 August 2015, Hopko and four other MPs of the Self Reliance party voted in support of amendments to the Ukrainian Constitution that would lead to decentralization.
-As a result, she and the other MPs were ousted from the party "with great honor".
+On 31 August 2015, Hopko and four other MPs of the Self Reliance party voted in support of amendments to the Ukrainian Constitution that would implement decentralization reform in Ukraine.
+As a result, she and the other MPs were excluded from the political faction.
+Hopko remained an independent MP, not entering any other political faction.
 Hopko stated that the constitutional amendment was "an important step towards comprehensive change in Ukraine" and contained "no concessions to Russia".

 In May 2017, she co-sponsored a bill in the Ukrainian parliament requiring 75% of national television programming, and 50% of local programming, to be in the Ukrainian language.
 Hopko and her associates believe that widespread use of the Russian language undermines Ukrainian statehood.

 Hopko did not participate in the 2019 Ukrainian parliamentary election.

 Family

-Hopko is married and has two daughters.
+Hopko is married and has a daughter.